Guy-Ronen/SE02-ALDS/data_structures/queue/README.md

 Queues provide three methods for interaction:

-1. Enqueue - adds data to the “back” or end of the queue
+1. Enqueue / Insertion - adds data to the “back” or end of the queue
-2. Dequeue - provides and removes data from the “front” or beginning of the queue
+2. Dequeue / Deletion - provides and removes data from the “front” or beginning of the queue
+3. Search
+4. Access
-3. Peek - reveals data from the “front” of the queue without removing it.
+5. Peek - reveals data from the “front” of the queue without removing it.

 ### Advantages
 - A large amount of data can be managed efficiently with ease.